-Revenue's Customs Risk Intervention Selection Programme - CRISP assists in the selection of imports and declarants for customs audit, and provides a risk based approach to the selection of SADs for post clearance interventions.
+Revenue's Customs Risk Intervention Selection Programme - CRISP assists in the selection of imports and declarants for a post clearance intervention, and provides a risk based approach to the selection of customs declarations for interventions.
 CRISP is similar to REAP in that it will provide an electronic support tool to assist in assessing post clearance risks and provides a basis for selecting cases for targeted compliance intervention.